demingfactor/storytellingsa/src/cms/events/2023-05-08-story-sharing-meeting.md

 **Invitation**

 * Guests welcome.
-Just turn up if your interest is sparked.
-Join if, or when, you feel keen.\
+Just turn up if your interest is sparked - join when, you feel keen.
-  Stories designed for adults rather than young children.
+* Stories designed for adults rather than young children.
-  Be a Listener or, if you have a prepared story, a Teller - let the MC know at meeting.
+* Be a Listener or, if you have a prepared story, a Teller - let the MC know at meeting.

 **Cost**s

-* **$5** Donation/raffle appreciated.\
+* **$5** Donation/raffle appreciated.
-  **Produce Stall** sales also raise funds.
-People donate to &/or buy from it during breaks.
+* **Produce Stall** sales also raise funds, people donate to &/or buy from it during breaks.
-  Annual Member fee is $40 or $35 Concession
+* Annual **Member Fee** is $40 or $35 Concession

 Enquiries: Contact@storytellingsa.org.au